The City of Hobart aims to achieve zero waste to landfill by 2030. That means working together to recycle as much as we can and reduce waste.

 Learn what goes in your general waste bin, green waste bin and recycling bin.

 Want to know more?
 Download the A to Z of Recyclables list.
+Here is the flyer to see what can be dropped of at the Council Centre recycling unit.

 Are you curious to know what happens to the rubbish you put into your bins?
 Download the following flyers: